iitis/maqumba23/IS.md

 ---

-Wojciech Zurek*
+Wojciech Zurek* - Los Alamos National Laboratory

-David Girolami
+David Girolami - Polytechnic of Turin

-Fabio Anza
+Fabio Anza - University of California

 (and many more)